kubernetes/kubernetes/docs/admin/cluster-troubleshooting.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->
 # Cluster Troubleshooting
-Most of the time, if you encounter problems, it is your application that is the root cause.
-For application problems please see the [application troubleshooting guide](../user-guide/application-troubleshooting.md).
+This doc is about cluster troubleshooting; we assume you have already ruled out your application as the root cause of the problem you are experiencing.
+See the [application troubleshooting guide](../user-guide/application-troubleshooting.md) for tips on application debugging.
 You may also visit [troubleshooting document](../troubleshooting.md) for more information.

 ## Listing your cluster
 The first thing to debug in your cluster is if your nodes are all registered correctly.